Malanda Falls

 At 90 metres, Mungalli Falls is the highest waterfall on the Tablelands.
 It is a 15 minute walk from the top of the falls to the bottom.
 There are swimming holes above and below the falls.

-3km from Millaa Millaa along the Palmerston Highway
+Location: 13km from Millaa Millaa along the Palmerston Highway

-One of the more obscure waterfalls in the Atherton Tablelands area east of Ravenshoe.
+Pepina Falls One of the more obscure waterfalls in the Atherton Tablelands area east of Ravenshoe.
 The track down to the base of the 5 metre falls is short, but quite steep and overgrown.
 Location: off the Old Palmerston Highway between Millaa Millaa and Ravenshoe.

 Millstream Falls

-across the river, resulting in a wide single drop waterfall.
+Millstream Falls National Park is on the western edge of the World Heritage Area.
+These are the widest falls in Australia, spilling over an old basalt lava flow across the river, resulting in a wide single drop waterfall.
 A 400m path leads down to the base of the falls.
 This park was the site of an army camp during World War II and many former soldiers make nostalgic visits to remember those times.

 Location: 3km from Ravenshoe off Wooroora Road at Millstream Falls National Park